guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 ### Forcing yourself into the test

-Severside AB tests use your session ID run through Fastly's Varnish configuration to assign you to a bucket.
-To trick it into putting you in the test, add the header `relevant-header-name: variant` to your request for a given page. eg: `X-GU-Experiment-50perc: variant`
+Severside AB tests use your session ID run through Fastly's Varnish configuration language (VCL) to assign you to a bucket.
+Requests are bucketed in fixed groups in the [Guardian's VCL files](https://github.com/guardian/fastly-edge-cache/blob/0c366d7f8ef16a5b664fe7205cdd4bae57e07f56/theguardiancom/src/main/resources/varnish21/ab-tests.vcl), and frontend apps use the Vary response header to signify multiple variants exist for the same request.
+[More information on how VCL enables AB tests here](https://github.com/guardian/frontend/pull/18320).

+There are two ways to put yourself into a test:

+*1. Use the opt/in link:*

+Copy the name of your test and visit this url: `https://www.theguardian.com/opt/in/your-test-name`
+eg: `https://www.theguardian.com/opt/in/audio-page-change` this will redirect to the home page, but sets a cookie in your browser that should tell the website to opt you into the test, for PROD.
+If `audio-page-change` is a 50% test, the resulting cookie would be: `X-GU-Experiment-50perc : true`.
+For CODE or DEV environments, adapt the url accordingly.

+Then navigate to the page where you should see the test and you should be opted into the variant.

+To opt out you can use the url: `https://www.theguardian.com/opt/out/your-test-name`. `/opt` routes are defined [here](https://github.com/guardian/frontend/blob/master/applications/app/controllers/OptInController.scala#L42).

+*2. Use a header hacker extension:*

+Add the header `relevant-header-name: variant` to your request for a given page. eg: `X-GU-Experiment-50perc: variant`

 A tool like the Chrome extension Header Hacker can help you to do this.
 You'll need to do this for the different urls you see the Guardian on: eg `localhost`, `https://code.dev-theguardian.com`.
 Ask for help configuring this if you need it.